Parks and recreation in Olympia, Washington: Multi-classified parks

-Additional parks that are multi-classified, and which may be undeveloped, include the 28th Avenue, Edison Street, Harrison Avenue, Kaiser Road, and Yelm Highway parcels.
+Additional parks that are multi-classified, and which may be undeveloped, include the 28th Avenue, Edison Street, Harrison Avenue, and Kaiser Road parcels.
 Grass Lake Nature Park is also listed under the classification.

 Other

 The following parks in Olympia may not be uniquely classified under OPARD or may be under other jurisdictions, such as county, private, or state ownership, or oversight under the Port of Olympia.